Published: March 23, 2021

 North London dental practice expands its training facilities thanks to funding from Unity Trust Bank

-A north London dental practice which provides state-of-the-art training for the next generation of dentists is expanding its facilities following funding from Unity Trust Bank.
+Cricklewood Dental Practice is a north London dental practice which provides state-of-the-art training for the next generation of dentists.
+It is expanding its facilities following funding from Unity Trust Bank.

 Cricklewood Dental Practice, which caters for NHS and private patients, has specialist dental services including a pioneering phantom lab – one of only four private facilities in the country – where dental teams can gain practical experience.